publishpress/PublishPress-Planner/README.md

 ## Description

-Get the power to collaborate with your editorial team without leave WordPress.
+Get the power to collaborate with your editorial team without leaving WordPress.